 Position trading can be a great way to take up long-term positions on stocks and other assets.
-Here, we’ll run you through some of the top position trading strategies and show you how to trade or invest.
+Here, we’ll run you through some of the top position trading strategies and show you how to trade.

 What is position trading and how does it work?